 NebraskaNow College Coursework

 The University of Nebraska offers online college coursework for any student.
 To view a list of college courses that are available, click here: NebraskaNow

 - Fall and Spring (College Credit; 3-4 hours each semester)

 The Transfer Nebraska website offers a way to help students better prepare for college, especially if they are taking dual credit courses.
 Many college courses are transferable, but some are not accepted by individual institutions.
 This website helps any student, whether in college or high school, to determine if their college coursework will be accepted by a specific college or university.
 Some things for you to know about the Transfer Nebraska partnership among the State’s 16 public postsecondary institutions:

 - Over 70,000 course equivalencies are shown in Transfer Nebraska.

 - See transfers among the five University of Nebraska campuses, three state colleges, and eight community and tribal colleges, as well as other in-state and out-of-state institutions.

 - By taking a dual credit course from one college, students can see the colleges to which the course may transfer.

-College Course Meeting: Mrs. Chvatal offered a parent/student meeting to discuss the options available to junior and senior students for earning college credit while at Bishop Neumann High School on Thursday, March 8th.
-If you were unable to attend, the notes and presentation are below.
+College Course Meeting: Mrs. Chvatal offers a parent/student meeting to discuss the options available to any interested students each spring for earning college credit while at Bishop Neumann High School.
+The notes and presentation are linked below.